Grimble Grumble

-Grimble Grumble (L-R: Saleem Dhamee, Michael Bulington, Christine Garcia, Reuben Rios.
-Photos: John Dunlevy.)

 Grimble Grumble is an American psychedelic rock band from Chicago, Illinois.

 History

 Grimble Grumble formed in 1995, taking their name from a character mentioned in the Pink Floyd song "The Gnome".
 Prior to this, bassist Christine Garcia and guitarist Reuben Rios had been playing together in South Chicago's Slag Valley since they were teenagers in the late 1980s.
 The group's first release was a split 7-inch record with The Azusa Plane in 1996, and several more singles and EPs followed in the late 1990s.
 A self-titled compilation of two of the band's EPs was released in 2000, shortly before the group went on hiatus.

 In 2004, Grimble Grumble regrouped to record Leaves Leader, which would be their last recording for seven years.
 The group toured intermittently until 2011's September Sun.
 A tour of the United States followed in 2012.